vitaly/ask.sh/README.md

 To use this library just source it from your bash script and call the API functions:

+## Purpose

+This library ask user predefined questions, remember results for the next time, allow to conditionally expecute code blocks based on the answers.

+What for?
+Well, I wrote it to be able to conditionally generate ~/.vim configs with on/off features for various features.

+## Examples

+see `examples` directory for examples of usage

+## API

 ### init FILE

-you call `init` with path to the file that will store the results the results of the previous run will be loaded if the file already exists
+you call `init` with path to the file that will store the results. the results of the previous run will be loaded if the file already exists.

     init .config